 two ladies standing in water planting seagrass

-Seagrass: the Lagoon Barometer of Health
+Seagrass: the Indicator of Lagoon Health

 For more than a decade the Indian River Lagoon (IRL) has experienced extensive seagrass loss.
 Seagrass coverage and distribution is an important indicator of lagoon health, and its growth and survival and are an important part of IRL restoration.